Gizra/biblio/README.txt

 A number of settings are available at admin/settings/biblio.
 They control how the author names are displayed, whether export links are added to pages and the number of entries per page to display.

+The admin/settings/biblio/types page allows the the site administrator to set the default field titles and set which fields are common to all publication types.
+When a new publication type is added, it will contain all the common fields and any that are specifically activated (custom is checked).
+This also allows the admin to over ride any of the default settings for any given type.

 Access Control:
 ===============